Italian Sausage and White Beans with Sage

 - For slow cooker, put same ingredients into the slow cooker and cook on high for 2-3 hours.

-- Serve Italian Sausage and White Bean with Sage hot, with a little freshly-grated Parmesan if desired, although the cheese is definitely optional.
+- Serve Sausage and White Bean with Sage hot, with a little freshly-grated Parmesan if desired, although the cheese is definitely optional.

 More Ideas for Italian Sausage: